xElkomy/xElkomy.github.io/_posts/2021-03-26-Bug-bounty-hunting.md

 ## Am must play CTF to become a bug hunter?

-No, but It will be ok if you doing that from time to time to update your mindset and know new people from a community such as HTB, Tryhackme, Root-me, Virtual box creators and players on discord, and ....etc
+No, but It will be ok if you doing that from time to time to update your mindset and know new people from a community such as HTB, Tryhackme, Root-me, Vulnhub boxs creators and players on discord, and ....etc

 ## The End